Bedroom Safety

 • There should be no electrical cords underneath the rug/carpet.

 If you have children or even pets, you should make sure to regularly check their rooms as a form of routine maintenance.
-This will help avoid anyone getting hurt falling off the bed, tripping over toys or slipping on that has been spilled.
+This will help avoid anyone getting hurt falling off the bed, tripping over toys or slipping on water that has been spilled.

 Previous Article